iiPythonx/usps/README.md

 # iiPythonx / USPS

 A CLI for tracking packages from USPS (with crude support for UPS packages).
+If you have any tracking numbers you're willing to share, please send them to [usps@iipython.dev](mailto:usps@iipython.dev).

 ### Installation